jprybylski/xpose.xtras/README.md

 - [ ] Extend xpose_data class or add a new class with additional
   structures.
-  - [ ] Add support for defining catcov levels
+  - [ ] Add support for defining catcov, dvid, occ and dv levels
+  - [ ] Add support for categorical dv (and corresponding diagnostics)
 - [ ] Add new class for set of xpdb objects
   - [ ] Read from directory
   - [ ] diff() method